A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Theoretical Modeling

 \subsection{Saturated Absorption Spectroscopy Modeling}

-To model the saturated absorption spectroscopy in the presence of a strong magnetic field, we extend the density matrix framework of Maguire et al., which was originally developed for $^{85}Rb$ in a zero field in the $\ket{F, m_F}$ basis \cite{Maguire_Bijnen_Mese_Scholten_2006} and is adapted here for the hyperfine Paschen-Back regime of $^{87}Rb$ in the $\ket{m_I, m_J}$ basis.
-Our framework enables the simulation of $^{87}Rb$ SAS spectra in large magnetic fields in the $\ket{m_I, m_J}$ basis.
-We consider the $D_2$ transition ($5^2S_{1/2} \rightarrow 5^2P_{3/2}$), which involves a total of $N=24$ magnetic sublevels.
+We model the high-field SAS by extending the density-matrix framework of Maguire et al. \cite{Maguire_Bijnen_Mese_Scholten_2006}, originally developed for $^{85}$Rb in a zero field in the $\ket{F, m_F}$ basis.
+The high-field regime requires a structural reformulation rather than a parameter change.
+In the hyperfine Paschen-Back regime, $F$ is no longer a good quantum number, so the natural basis for both the eigenstates and dipole matrix elements is the uncoupled $|m_I$, $m_J\rangle$ basis; transition frequencies $\omega_{\beta\alpha}$ are computed from the field-dependent eigenstates by diagonalizing Eq.~\ref{eq:Hamiltonian} and the angular coupling coefficients $C_{\beta\alpha}$ are evaluated via the transformation of the bare-basis coupling matrix into the eigenstate basis (see Appendix~\ref{app:coupling}).
+We retain the master-equation structure of Maguire et al. \cite{Maguire_Bijnen_Mese_Scholten_2006} but solve it on the field-dependent eigenstate manifold of the $D_2$ transition ($5^2S_{1/2} \rightarrow 5^2P_{3/2}$), which involves a total of $N=24$ magnetic sublevels.
 The indices $\alpha = \{1, 2, ... ,8\}$ label the ground-state sublevels of the $5^2S_{1/2}$ manifold, while $\beta = \{9, 10, ..., 24\}$ label the excited-state sublevels of the $5^2P_{3/2}$ manifold.
-It incorporates the magnetic field-dependent atomic Hamiltonian, polarization-selective (e.g., $\sigma\pm$) transitions, and Doppler averaging based on a Maxwell-Boltzmann velocity distribution.
+This model incorporates the magnetic field-dependent atomic Hamiltonian, polarization-selective transitions, and Doppler averaging based on a Maxwell-Boltzmann velocity distribution.

-Following Maguire et al. (with full derivation provided in Appendix~A), the density-matrix evolution in the rotating frame can be written as \cite{Maguire_Bijnen_Mese_Scholten_2006}:
+The density-matrix evolution in the rotating frame can be written as (with derivation provided in Appendix~A):